Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ObjectOrientedParadigm/Chapter-06-Programming-in-OOP/Section-04-Code-quality-and-maintainability/index.md

 Review your solution to Exercise 2 using the practical code quality checklist.
 Identify any remaining improvements needed.
 ///

+!!! next-up "Coming Up"
+    Next: [6.1 Building classes and composition](../Section-01-Building-classes-and-composition/index.md) will build on these concepts.

 ## Section Recap

 In this section, you learned essential code quality and maintainability principles: